How to read a certificate of insurance form

 How to get a certificate of insurance

-Some insurance providers will snail mail you a certificate after you buy a policy or request a replacement certificate.
+Some insurance carriers will snail mail you a certificate after you buy a policy or request a replacement certificate.
 With Insureon, about 80% of business owners can receive their certificate within hours of starting an application.
 Businesses that are more difficult to insure can usually get a certificate within 48 hours.

 With Insureon, the process starts with our free online application, which takes a few minutes to complete.
 You’ll receive free quotes from top-rated U.S. carriers that you can compare on your own, or you can speak with a licensed Insureon agent to make sure you have a policy that fits your needs.